 Now, of course, if California courts began offering robust clerkships opportunities for graduates, it might simply be that graduates who otherwise would have pursued other job opportunities would instead take a state court clerkship first.
 But, this data, I think, does show that regional employment opportunities greatly affect the short-term legal employment outcomes of graduates.
 (And I imagine many will draw a variety of conclusions from this data--but, the primary purpose of this post is to provide the data.)

 Methodology note: A few schools do distort the picture for a few states (like Yale in Connecticut sends relatively few of its graduates into state court clerkships).
-So I thought I'd define each school's "home market" as the state where the school sent the largest percentage of its graduates.
-The only schools that had a percentage difference is at least one-half of one percentage point were Pennsylvania, Kentucky, North Carolina, and Connecticut--and the greatest of these was Connecticut at a 2.6-point difference.
+So I thought I might define each school's "home market" as the state where the school sent the largest percentage of its graduates.
+The only schools that had a percentage difference of at least one-half of one percentage point were Pennsylvania, Kentucky, North Carolina, and Connecticut--and the greatest of these was Connecticut at a 2.6-point difference.
 These were too small for me to decide to use this metric--particularly because the state where the school sends the largest percentage of its students may change from year to year, which would make future comparisons across years more difficult.
+As the methodology only examines graduates from each state's schools, Alaska lists zero, but it has does offer state clerkships.